AwesomeAssertions/AwesomeAssertions.DataSets/README.md

 * `.Should().HaveColumn(columnName)`, `.Should().HaveColumns(columnName, columnName, ...)`: Asserts that the `DataTable`'s `Columns` collection contains at least columns with the specified names.
 Additional columns are ignored.
 * `.Should().BeEquivalentTo(dataRow)`: Performs a deep equivalency comparison between the subject and the expectation.
 This includes comparing field values, for which the defined columns must match.

 When checking the equivalency of two `DataRow` objects, by default the `RowState` must match.
 But, if this is overridden using equivalency assertion options (`.Excluding(row => row.RowState)`), two `DataRow` objects with differing `RowState`s can still be considered equivalent based on their field values.
-FluentAssertions automatically determines which _version_ of field values to use in the subject and the expectation separately.
+AwesomeAssertions automatically determines which _version_ of field values to use in the subject and the expectation separately.

 * For `DataRowState.Unchanged`, field values for `DataRowVersion.Current` are used.
 * For `DataRowState.Added`, field values for `DataRowVersion.Current` are used.